Date Thesis Awarded

 By establishing mechanisms of control such as consultation, the discouragement of specific types of rearmament, and the removal of allied decisionmaking power over the activity of their own armed forces, Americans have tried to grab both horns of the burdensharing dilemma and overcome it.
 To some extent, they have been successful.
 But the burdensharing dilemma has not gone away.
 Its tradeoffs and dangers, whether recognized or not, continue to plague US alliance management in the Rebalance to Asia much as they did in the Cold War.

 Douglas, Jake A., "Commitment without Control: The Burdensharing Dilemma in the US-Japan Alliance" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 28.

 Creative Commons License